dialguiba/scrapingExt/README.md

 ### Todo

+- [ ] Add button to erase div created

+### In Progress

 - [ ] Improve code (Refactor some things)

-### In Progress

-- [ ] Can choose what type of contact do you want to scrap

 ### Done ✓

+- [x] Can choose what type of contact do you want to scrap
 - [x] Modify extension so it can send data to DB
 - [x] Create API (https://github.com/dialguiba/scrapingExtApi)
 - [x] Input for specific search